kaelzhang/node-typo/README.md

 Optional, default to `true`

-If true, typo will clean all styles (colors, bold, etc) and output the pure text, which is really helpfull if you use typo in CI.
+If false, typo will clean all styles (colors, bold, etc) and output the pure text, which is really helpfull if you use typo in CI.

 ##### options.output `Stream.Writeable`